ZimNovich/rollup-plugin-mxn-svg/README.md

 ## Internals

-SVG files are `import`ed as functional components which accept `props`.
+SVG files are imported as functional components which accept `props`.
 An example `logo.svg` file:

 ```xml